Craig-Fick/subscription_prediction/README.md

 This ia a project that is on kaggle that anyone can enter.
 The date has past for the chance to be ranked, but you can still submit your submissions for to see how well your model works.
 My highest f-measure was 0.13342.

-My Approach
+My Approach:

 I ran all of my models off of one file so I could tweak arguments faster.

-- Feature selection
+- Feature selection:

 - forward/backward elimination
 - information gain using Caret and Boruta packages
 - PCA using python